 - The UBC Bird Friendly Building Design Guidelines (2019) provides a comprehensive list of cost-efficient, co-beneficial bird friendly building design strategies.
 Potential Mitigation strategies for UBC - The CSA A460:19 Bird-Friendly Building Design Standard provides design requirements for glazing, building-integrated structures, and overall site design. - FLAP Canada is a leading authority on bird-building collisions.
-They provide resources to assess building bird collision risk and methods to reduce bird collisions. - LEED Canada Reference Guide for Building Design and Construction: Information and resources available under the Sustainable Sites Pilot Credit, 'Bird collision deterrence'. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the biodiversity component area in residential buildings. - Products & Solutions to Stop Birds Flying Into Windows | ABC (abcbirds.org) provides a list of international bird-strike mitigation strategies and products. - Bird Collisions at UBC this paper discusses year-round monitoring at UBC which reveals similar winter and spring collision mortality and high vulnerability of the Varied Thrush
+They provide resources to assess building bird collision risk and methods to reduce bird collisions. - LEED Canada Reference Guide for Building Design and Construction: Information and resources available under the Sustainable Sites Pilot Credit, 'Bird collision deterrence'. - The UBC Green Building Action Plan (GBAP) provides goals and policy resources for the biodiversity component area in residential buildings. - Products & Solutions to Stop Birds Flying Into Windows | ABC (abcbirds.org) provides a list of international bird-strike mitigation strategies and products. - Pacific Coastal Campus.pdf provides an example of a collision monitoring study conducted on UBC campus from 2015-2017.

-- Letter signed by the Architect declaring that the requirements will be met, including a description of the strategies used to achieve the credit. - Building elevations and/or landscape drawings showing the design strategies and materials chosen to meet the credit requirements. - Manufacturer cut-sheet of the bird-friendly materials used.
+- Letter signed by the Architect declaring that the requirements will be met, including a description of the strategies used to achieve the credit. - Building elevations and/or landscape drawings showing the design strategies and materials chosen to meet the credit requirements. - Required Documentation: Submit at the Building Permit phase - Manufacturer cut-sheet of the bird-friendly materials used.